openstack/openstack-manuals/doc/install-guide/source/glance-install.rst

    .. only:: obs or rdo

-      * Start the Image service services and configure them to start when the system boots:
+      * Start the Image services and configure them to start when the system boots:

         .. code-block:: console